ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 ![image](images/conversation.png){.thumbnail}

-Here, we train a very simple model with small data.
+Here, we train a very simple model with few data.
 There are some frameworks like [chatette](https://github.com/SimGus/Chatette) who generate some data and permits to create more powerful models.

 ## Go further